Who to contact

 - Ensuring no child is discriminated against because of a disability or learning difficulty.

-All resources are labelled with words and pictures and can be accessed by all.
-The SENDCO will aim to ensure appropriate equipment is obtained to support children’s needs if necessary.
+The environment is language rich and many resources are kept at children's level so they can confidently make their own choices.
+The SENCo will aim to ensure appropriate equipment is obtained to support children’s needs if necessary.
 The setting maybe able to obtain additional funding to support this.

 What additional support does the setting provide for children with additional needs or SEND?